 Opera and Voice Coach

 Donald St. Pierre was associated with the Skylight Opera Theatre as music director from 1978 to 1990.
 He conducted more than fifty productions there, from Monteverdi's Il Coronazione di Poppea to Stephen Oliver's Mario and the Magician (American premiere).
 He was keyboard player of the Milwaukee Symphony Orchestra until 1978.
-In 1986 he served as chorus master at the Vienna State Opera for Leonard Bernstein's Quiet Place(recorded by DGG and conducted by the composer).
+In 1986 he served as chorus master at the Vienna State Opera for Leonard Bernstein's A Quiet Place, recorded by Deutsche Grammophon and conducted by the composer.

 Mr. St. Pierre joined the faculty of the Curtis Institute of Music in 1990.